2016 United Kingdom European Union membership referendum: Business

-Various UK multinationals have stated that they would not like the UK to leave the EU because of the uncertainty it would cause, such as Shell, BT and Vodafone, with some assessing the pros and cons of Britain exiting.
+Various UK multinationals stated that they would not like the UK to leave the EU because of the uncertainty it would cause, such as Shell, BT and Vodafone, with some assessing the pros and cons of Britain exiting.
 The banking sector was one of the most vocal advocating to stay in the EU, with the British Bankers' Association saying: "Businesses don't like that kind of uncertainty".
 RBS warned of potential damage to the economy.
 Furthermore, HSBC and foreign-based banks JP Morgan and Deutsche Bank claim a Brexit might result in the banks' changing domicile.
 According to Goldman Sachs and the City of London's policy chief, all such factors could impact on the City of London's present status as a European and global market leader in financial services.
 In February 2016, leaders of 36 of the FTSE 100 companies, including Shell, BAE Systems, BT and Rio Tinto, officially supported staying in the EU.
 Moreover, 60% of the Institute of Directors and the EEF memberships supported staying.

 Many UK-based businesses, including Sainsbury's, remained steadfastly neutral, concerned that taking sides in the divisive issue could lead to a backlash from customers.

 Richard Branson stated that he was "very fearful" of the consequences of a UK exit from the EU.
 Alan Sugar expressed similar concern.

 James Dyson, founder of the Dyson company, argued in June 2016 that the introduction of tariffs would be less damaging for British exporters than the appreciation of the pound against the Euro, arguing that, because Britain ran a 100 billion pound trade deficit with the EU, tariffs could represent a significant revenue source for the Treasury.
 Pointing out that languages, plugs and laws differ between EU member states, Dyson said that the 28-country bloc was not a single market, and argued the fastest growing markets were outside the EU.
 Engineering company Rolls-Royce wrote to employees to say that it did not want the UK to leave the EU.

 Surveys of large UK businesses showed a strong majority favoured the UK remaining in the EU.
 Small and medium-sized UK businesses were more evenly split.
 Polls of foreign businesses found that around half would be less likely to do business in the UK, while 1% would increase their investment in the UK.
 Two large car manufacturers, Ford and BMW, warned in 2013 against Brexit, suggesting it would be "devastating" for the economy.
 Conversely, in 2015, some other manufacturing executives told Reuters that they would not shut their plants if the UK left the EU, although future investment might be put at risk.
 The CEO of Vauxhall stated that a Brexit would not materially affect its business.
 Foreign-based Toyota CEO Akio Toyoda confirmed that, whether or not Britain left the EU, Toyota would carry on manufacturing cars in Britain as they had done before.